-People without a history of heartburn can suddenly develop heartburn as a result of eating certain foods, some eating patterns, drinking, and smoking.
+A person may get heartburn all of a sudden as a result of eating certain foods, some eating patterns, drinking alcohol, and smoking.
 Stress, anxiety, certain medications, and some medical conditions can also cause it.

 Heartburn is a common condition that causes a burning sensation in the chest and throat.
 A person may also experience: